-The National Security Science and Technology Policy and Priorities are currently being developed by the NSSTC in close consultation with the national security community and received endorsement at the 13 November meeting of the National Security Science and Technology Interdepartmental Committee.
+The National Security Science and Technology Policy and Priorities was developed by the NSSTC in close consultation with the national security community and received endorsement at the 13 November meeting of the National Security Science and Technology Interdepartmental Committee.

 A National Security Science and Technology inter-departmental committee (NSST IDC) at the Band Three level (co-chaired by CDS and the Department of Prime Minister and Cabinet) steers the national security science and technology program and provide governance.
 The NSST IDC provides strategic direction for national security science and technology, coordinates investment across the sector, enables interdepartmental coordination and oversees the development and delivery of the science and technology program.

 The previous cross-agency Band 1 Round Table meeting has been repurposed to actively shape the national security science and technology requirements against the agreed priorities, with the first meeting held on 8 May 2017.
 In order to better understand and refine the individual agency requirements, the NSSTC is embedding Science Counsellors and is holding regular workshops on specific themes.

 The NSSTC engages with the federal national security agencies through the NSSTC IDC and the jurisdictions through the Australian New Zealand Counter Terrorism Committee in order to understand their science and technology requirements.
 The NSSTC then seeks an appropriate provider who can address the agency requirement, whether they be one of our international partners, a publicly funded research agency (PFRA), industry, or within DST.

 Another mechanism the NSSTC intends to utilise to publicise science and technology requirements and elicit an appropriate provider is the Defence Innovation Portal, as demonstrated by the following diagram: